daniel-wells/ceres/index.md

 layout: home
 title: Home
 landing-title: Ceres Technolgies
-description:  Bringing Pasta into the 21st Century
+description: Convenient.
+Nutritious.
+Affordable.
+Pasta for the 21st Century
 image: null
 author: null
 ---

-We use cutting edge egineering and technology to automate the creation of the most beautify pasta money can buy.
+We use cutting edge engineering and technology to automate the creation of the most beautiful pasta money can buy.